Armin-Nabaei/Machine_Learning/README.md

 ###

-To call Optmizer, Use These lines of Codes to Call it:
+To call My proposed First-Order Optmizer, Use These lines of Codes to Call it:

 <img width="254" alt="Screenshot 2023-12-01 at 4 12 19 AM" src="https://github.com/arminn84/Machine-Learning/assets/150948007/53fd23dd-952b-4291-af5d-724525eed041">